beyerleinf/esbuild-azure-functions/CONTRIBUTING.md

 ### Submitting your changes

-We use [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow), so everything happens trough Pull Requests (PRs).
+We use [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow), so everything happens through Pull Requests (PRs).

 - Fork the repo and create your branch from `main`
-- If you've added code that needs test, please also add tests
+- If you've added code that needs testing, please also add tests
 - Ensure the CI pipeline passes (including build, test and lint)
 - Open the PR 😊

 ## License

-By contributing, you agree that your contributions will be licensed under its [MIT License](https://github.com/beyerleinf/esbuild-azure-functions/blob/main/LICENSE).
+By contributing to the project, you agree that your contributions will be licensed under its [MIT License](https://github.com/beyerleinf/esbuild-azure-functions/blob/main/LICENSE).